bitmakerlabs/wdi-october-2017/08-object-oriented-programming/README.md

 ## Slides

-[Object-Oriented Programming Slides](http://bitmakerlabs.s3.amazonaws.com/slides/cohort9/Object-Oriented%20Programming.pdf) - These are old slides and are for Reference Only
+* [Slides](http://bitmakerlabs.s3.amazonaws.com/slides/cohort9/Object-Oriented%20Programming.pdf) - These are old slides and are for Reference Only